JosueFlores777/Scrapy/README.md

 # Web Scraping Project

-This project is a web scraping script in Python that retrieves product information from different online stores, including 3 store.
+This project is a web scraping script in Python that retrieves product information from different online stores, including 3 stores.

 ## Table of Contents